Press Releases 2025

 The defendant entered a guilty plea on May 8, 2024, to charges of possession of a large amount of fentanyl, illegal possession of a regulated firearm, and possession with intent to distribute fentanyl.
 He is also pending trial in an additional case involving the distribution of synthetic cannabinoids.

-Assistant State’s Attorney Kimberly Cissel and Jennifer Harrison with our Overdose Prosecution Unit are handling this matter.
+Assistant State’s Attorney Kimberly Cissel and Jennifer Harrison, who work in our Overdose Prosecution Unit, are handling this matter.

 D La Mara Salvatrucha (MS-13) Gang Members Get Life without the Possibility of Parole for First-Degree Murder